Travel to Burma

 The local 5-day market rotates between towns in the Inle Lake region and it’s a great place to observe local life with many different ethnic groups attending to buy and sell their goods.
 After exploring the market you will continue to the ruined stupas and temples at the lake-side village of Inndein.
 A covered walkway leads to the main Shwe Inn Thein Paya, from where (weather permitting) there are great views across the lake.

-After lunch at a local restaurant you will visit the five ancient gold-covered Buddha images at Phaung Daw Oo Pagoda, the holiest monastery on the lake.
-You will visit Nampan village to see local cigar (cheroot) making and then continue to Inn Paw Khone, a small village that specializes in silk weaving.
+After lunch at a local restaurant, there will be the opportunity to visit Nampan village to see local cigar (cheroot) making and then continue to Inn Paw Khone, a small village that specializes in silk weaving.

 Transfer to Yangon